playup/CoreTextToy/README.markdown

 UIWebViews are expensive to create and are pretty much overkill when all you need is a simple UILabel type class that shows static styled text.

+### Why does this even exist?
+Why not just use https://github.com/Cocoanetics/NSAttributedString-Additions-for-HTML

+CCoreTextLabel is designed simply to show static text on screen, akin to UILabel.
+"NSAttributedString-Additions-for-HTML" seems to do a lot of things that I just dont need.

+### How much HTML does this thing support?

+It uses a minimal subset of HTML.
+In fact don't think of it as pure HTML - think of it as just a convenient method for creating NSAttributedString

+Only a handful of tags are supported right now, but you can define your own quite easily.

 ### So how do I get HTML into CCoreTextLabel?